timrichardsn/JLDishwasherApp/README.md

 # Final thoughts

 I'm a big fan of TDD in production level apps.
 As you'll be able to see from the commit history I have approached this task as if I were in a production environment.
 The only difference I suppose is that I haven't worked on feature branches and then merged my work in as I've been going.
 Normally I would work from feature branches (i.e. following Git Flow practices), submit pull requests, and then merge once approved.
+I did work from a "develop" branch and upon completion merged this into the "master" branch.